-The tone you were playing before you pressed the [Split] button will be selected for the right-hand area.
+The tone you were playing before you pressed the [SPLIT] button will be selected for the right-hand area.
+A tone that is a suitable match for the right-hand tone will be selected for the left-hand area.

-To cancel Split play, press the [Split] button, getting its indicator to go dark.
+To cancel Split play, press the [SPLIT] button, getting its indicator to go dark.